cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 <a id="cell_view"> </a>
 ### Cell View

 If the currently selected network is a *hierarchy*, the interface will allow you to choose how you want to display the network.
-At the top of the **Network View** panel, you'll see two tabs: the standard **Tree View** and the new **Cell View**.
+At the top of the **Network View Panel**, you'll see two tabs: the standard **Tree View** and the new **Cell View**.
 Click it to switch to **Cell View**, also know as circle packing view:

 ![](_static/images/Quick_Tour/quick_tour_10.png)